Eoredlichia: Appendages

 This species is one of the few for which antennae, legs and gills (together the so-called biramous appendages), and the alimentary tract are known.
-The unbranched, slim, whip-like (or setaceous) antennae are about ⅓ of the body length, and consist of 46–50 rings of gradually decreasing width.
+The unbranched, slim, whip-like (or setaceous) antennae are about a third of the body length, and consist of 46–50 rings of gradually decreasing width.
 Each ring carries a fine hair on the side of the midline.
 Like in all other adult trilobites for which the appendages are known, each consists of a common basis (hip or coxa), a leg (or endopod) and a gill (or exopod), in Eoredlichia 21 pair in all.
 The coxa carries spines towards the midline and each pair of opposing coxae is presumed to have functioned as jaws (or gnathobases).
 The endopod consists of seven leg segments (called podomeres), the last of which is forked to form a claw, that would help it to keep its footing.
 The basal podomere of the exopod was connected along its entire length with the coxa through a hinge joint.
 To the back, each exopod carries about forty thin long filaments, that probably acted as gills, and short setae along the rounded distal lobe.
 Three pairs of appendages were connected to the underside of the cephalon, one pair connected to each of the fifteen thorax segments and presumably three diminutive pairs under the pygidium.
 The gut is a straight tube, with nine pairs sacs (or diverticulae), four in the cephalon and five in the thorax.
 Eoredlichia, like many other Cambrian trilobites, is best interpreted as a scavenger/predator.